JellyRollJunior/steel-ball-messenger/README.md

 -   Frontend
     -   Font face font-weights (didn't know i could set those)
     -   "Scroll" to newest message by using flex column-reverse and rendering messages in reverse order
+    -   First time using CSS libraries (Motion)
+        -   Motion is very fun and easy to use!
+I will use it for my future projects for sure

 ### Retrospective aka yapping